Anti-fur March: Activists Demand a Ban on the Fur Industry

-Animal rights demonstration organized by Dyrenes Alliance.
-Protesters march through a city street, carrying banners proclaiming 'Fur industry = Animal cruelty' and 'There is no excuse for animal abuse'.
+Demonstration for animal rights organized by Dyrenes Alliance.
+Protesters march down a city street holding banners declaring 'Fur Industry = Animal Cruelty' and 'There is no excuse for animal abuse.'

 Photos: Helle Vendelbo

 Every year, around 100 million animals are killed in the fur industry.
-That equates to about 200 animals every minute.
-That's why hundreds of animal rights activists gathered in Copenhagen on Saturday, February 25th to protest against this horrific industry.
+That's about 200 animals every single minute.
+That's why hundreds of animal rights activists gathered in Copenhagen on Saturday, February 25, to protest this horrific industry.

-The demonstration started at City Hall Square, where the band Frø took to the stage and got the activists going.
-The band made cool battle cry music that motivated the audience to chant along to battle cries such as "fur industry is animal cruelty!" and "Animal fur is not fashion, where the hell is your compassion?!".
+The demonstration began at City Hall Square, where the band Frø took the stage and fired up the activists.
+Their powerful rally music energized the crowd to shout chants like “fur industry is animal cruelty!” and “animal fur is not fashion, where the hell is your compassion?!"

-After music and warming up with battle cries, we marched through the streets of Copenhagen, shouting the same battle cries at the top of our lungs.
-We stopped at every fur shop on the way to remind them of what a horrible industry they are making money from.
-During the march, we were met with many nods and thumbs up.
-There is no doubt that Copenhageners are ready for a fur-free future, it's just the politicians who are lagging behind.
+After the music and warm-up chants, we marched through Copenhagen’s streets, shouting our calls with all our might.
+We stopped outside every fur shop along the way to remind them what a horrific industry they profit from.
+Along the march, we met many approving nods and thumbs up.
+There’s no doubt Copenhageners are ready for a fur-free future; it’s the politicians who are lagging behind. politikerne der halter bagud.

-At the beginning of the year, our government decided to reintroduce animal cruelty of the worst kind when they decided to reopen the mink industry.
-In addition, the rabbits and chinchillas have never had a break from the small wooden cages and their unfair fate.
-Just a few days ago, on March 16, a resolution to ban mink farming in Denmark was once again tabled in the Danish Parliament and once again it failed to pass.
-This is in direct contradiction with other countries in Europe, where 17 out of 27 countries have already banned fur production and where 7 other countries are in the process of considering bans.
-In addition, the EU citizens' initiative Fur Free Europe managed to collect more than 1.5 million signatures for a fur-free Europe.
-The fact that the industry still exists in Denmark makes no sense
+At the start of this year, our government decided to reinstate extreme animal abuse by reopening the mink industry.
+Meanwhile, rabbits and chinchillas have never had a break from tiny wire cages and their unjust fates.
+Just a few days ago, on March 16, another parliamentary proposal to ban mink farming in Denmark was presented—and once again it did not pass.
+This stands in stark contrast to other European countries, where 17 out of 27 have already banned fur production, and 7 others are in the process of banning it.
+Additionally, the EU citizen initiative Fur Free Europe collected over 1.5 million signatures for a fur-free Europe.
+The fact that this industry still exists in Denmark makes no sense.

-Equipment from an animal rights demonstration focusing on the resistance against the fur industry.
-A poster on the ground shows a close-up of a mink in a cage, illustrating the message 'Fur industry is animal cruelty'.
-Next to the poster is a megaphone
+Materials from an animal rights protest focusing on opposing the fur industry.
+A poster on the ground shows a close-up of a mink in a cage, conveying the message 'Fur Industry is Animal Cruelty.'
+Next to the poster lies a megaphone.

 — Ellen, animal rights activist

-At the February 25 demonstration, it was clear that many activists were deeply affected by the horrors of the fur industry.
-After the march, we gathered in Israel/Palestine Square where speeches were given and music played.
-"I will never, ever understand how a life in a cage is all you know.
-Nor do I imagine that there has ever been a mink, a fox, a chinchilla or a rabbit that has ever crossed the mind that all that they have to endure, all that suffering, is so that their skin can be a decoration for humans", said one of the speakers, activist Ellen.
-Ellen's speech brought tears to the eyes of many of the participants.
+At the February 25 demonstration, it was clear many activists were deeply affected by the horrors of the fur industry.
+After the march, we gathered at the square for speeches and music.
+“I will never, ever understand how a life in a cage can be all an animal knows.
+Neither can I imagine a mink, a fox, a chinchilla, or a rabbit ever considering that all they must endure—the suffering—is so their skin can become a decoration on humans,” activist Ellen said.
+Her speech moved many attendees to tears.

 And so the demonstration continued.
-With touching speeches from other activists, such as Animal Ambassador campaign leader Maya and her 12-year-old sweet David, longtime animal advocate Mathias from Anima, and the insanely hard-working activist Kikki from CAFT Denmark.
-After the many amazing speeches, we rounded off the demonstration with music.
-First with a beautiful, acoustic, performance of the song Liberation, by the artist Rod and then with catchy music from the band Soy Boys, who appropriately ended the day with the song No to Fur.
+Moving speeches from fellow activists, including Dyrenes Ambassador campaign leader Maya and her 12-year-old sweet son David, longtime animal advocate Mathias from Anima, and the tireless activist Kikki from CAFT Denmark.
+After these powerful speeches, we closed the event with music—a beautiful acoustic performance of the song Liberation by artist Rod, followed by catchy tunes from the band Soy Boys, who fittingly ended the day with the song No to Fur.

 More activism after the march

-When the demonstration was completely over, activists from CAFT wanted to keep the fighting spirit going, and they went to the Max Mara store to demonstrate against their sale of fur, as part of CAFT's global pressure campaign against the brand.
-Finally, we gathered at Folkets Hus for a lovely vegan communal meal.
+After the demonstration officially ended, activists from CAFT kept the energy alive by staging a protest outside Max Mara for selling fur, as part of CAFT's global pressure campaign targeting the brand.
+We then gathered at Folkets Hus for a wonderful vegan communal meal.

-Many wise words were said that day, about the importance of our struggle, about how important it is that we take care of ourselves in the struggle, and about how incredibly important it is that we never forget who we are fighting for.
-We could insert pages and pages of quotes and descriptions of how we experienced the day, but we think the activists who had come all the way from Sweden to participate in our demonstration summed it up as well as it can be summed up:
+Many wise words were shared that day about the importance of our fight, the need for self-care in activism, and the crucial reminder to never forget who we fight for.
+We could fill pages with quotes and descriptions of the day, but the activists who came all the way from Sweden to join our demonstration summed it up best:

 — Swedish animal rights activists

-Activists from Dyrenes Alliance participated in a demonstration against the fur industry.
-A protester with face paint that mimics blood speaks passionately into a megaphone in front of a banner
+Activists from Dyrenes Alliance take part in a demonstration against the fur industry.
+A protester with face paint resembling blood speaks passionately into a megaphone in front of a banner.

 Previous